jueves

 and ghost-ships in the horizon.

-I never left the azurest blue I've ever seen,
+I never left the azurest blue I ever saw,

 even the black and most dehumanised hours